Capstone-SpotASpot/Server-SpotASpot/src/frontend/static/md/api.md

 `http://71.167.9.86:31025/cars/add_tag`
 - adds a tag to the database (not associated with any car yet)
+- have to POST to it since changing state of system
 - `returns`: {"new_tag_id": `int`}
   - the id of the new tag